wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-storm-iot-eventhub-documentdb.md

 <properties
- pageTitle="Process vehicle sensor data with Apache Storm on HDInsight | Windows Azure" description="Learn how to process vehicle sensor data from Event Hubs using Apache Storm on HDInsight.
+ pageTitle="Process vehicle sensor data with Apache Storm on HDInsight | Azure" description="Learn how to process vehicle sensor data from Event Hubs using Apache Storm on HDInsight.
 Add model data from DocumentDB, and store output to storage." services="hdinsight,documentdb,notification-hubs" documentationCenter=""